yd0str/prewired.pw/content/CodeCave-Part1.md

 The default page size for Windows is 4096 bytes (1000h) and it would be wasteful to align executables to a 4Kb page boundary on disk as that would make them significantly bigger than necessary.
 Because of this, the PE header has two different alignment fields; Section alignment and file alignment.
 Section alignment is how sections are aligned in memory as above.
 File alignment (usually 512 bytes or 200h) is how sections are aligned in the file on disk and is a multiple of disk sector size in order to optimize the loading process.

-Since we want to add executable code on the file, we are interested with the `Executable Section`, which in our case is `CODE`.
+Since we want to add executable code on the file, we are interested with the `Executable Section`, which in our case is the`CODE`.
 Comparing the `VSize` (Virtual-size) to `Rsize` ( Raw-size), we realize the Section `CODE` is a little bit large on disk compared to when it's mapped in memory.
 ![Section CODE ](/images/step3-highlighted.png "Executable Section, CODE")

 This means the section `CODE` is padded with 00 at the end while on disk.
 This is where we are interested to add our code.....
 In other words, we have found a cave we can use.